esuleman/TFTutorials/README.md

 export PYTHONPATH=$PYTHONPATH:~/models
 ```

-We will also download all of the TensorFlow Models' requirements using:
+We will also download the TensorFlow Models' requirements using:

 ```bash
 pip3 install -r ~/models/official/requirements.txt
 ```

-**Ensure your TensorFlow, Numpy, and Pycocotools versions are compatible.**
+**Ensure your TensorFlow, Numpy, and PyCocoTools versions are compatible.**

 ## How to Run Commands

-In terminal, first change your working directory to **~/models**, and then use the following command:
+In terminal, first change your working directory to **~/models**, and then run the following command:

 ```bash
 python3 -m official.vision.beta.train --model_dir=<Directory to model> --mode=train_eval --experiment=retinanet_resnetfpn_coco --config_file="official.vision.beta.configs.experiments.retinanet.resnet50fpn_coco_tfds_tp.yaml"